Sonnet 16

 Sonnet 16 is one of 154 sonnets written by the English playwright and poet William Shakespeare.
 It is among those sonnets referred to as the procreation sonnets, within the Fair Youth sequence.

 Although the previous sonnet, Sonnet 15, does not overtly discuss procreation, Sonnet 16 opens with "But..." and goes on to make the encouragement clear.
 The two poems form a diptych.
 In Sonnet 16, the speaker asks the young man why he does not actively fight against time and age by having a child.

 Structure

 Sonnet 16 is an English or Shakespearean sonnet.
 This type of sonnet consists of three quatrains followed by a couplet.
-It follows the English sonnet's typical rhyme scheme: ABAB CDCD EFG EFG.
+It follows the English sonnet's typical rhyme scheme: ABAB CDCD EFEF GG.
 The sonnet is written in iambic pentameter, a type of metre in which each line is based on five pairs of metrically weak/strong syllabic positions.
 The fifth line exhibits a regular iambic pattern: